robzr/sver/README.md

   Semantic Versioning 2 (https://semver.org) compliant versions, with an optional "v" prefix tolerated on input.

+Filters:
+  Some commands take an optional <filter> argument, which is a version substring that any output must match.
+Examples: "filter v5.0", "sort v1", "min v1.2.3-"

 Constraints:
-  Version constraint supports the following operators.
-Multiple comma-delimited constraints can be used.
-Abbreviated version substrings can be used, and are especially useful with pessimistic constraint.
+  Multiple comma-delimited constraints can be chained together (boolean AND).
+  Version substrings can be used, and are especially useful with the pessimistic constraint operator.
+Supported operators:
     = <version_substring> -- equal
     > <version_substring> -- greater than
     >= <version_substring> -- greater than or equal to
     < <version_substring> -- less than
     <= <version_substring> -- less than or equal to
-    ~> <version_substring> -- pessimistic constraint operator, allows the least
+    ~> <version_substring> -- pessimistic constraint operator - least significant
-      significant (rightmost) identifier specified in the constraint to be incremented, but prevents more significant (further left) identifiers from being incremented.
+       (rightmost) identifier specified in the constraint matched with >=, but more significant (further left) identifiers must be equal
-  Examples: "~> v1.2, != v1.3", "> v1, <= v2.4.7, != v2.4.4"
+  Examples: "~> v1.2, != v1.3", "> v1, <= v2.5, != v2.4.4"
 ```

 ### Bash function library